The G3 Movement - Origins

 The Arisen scowled.
 "Remember the one time we forgot about the Gibberling in the interrogation room?"
 Trask shook his head.
 "He played jump rope with his intestines, Sergeant.
 In front of the other prisoners.
 Jump rope.
 That is incredibly extreme, even for us!
-I think you were away on leave when that happened."
+Though, come to think of it, you were away on leave when that happened..."

-"Yeah, but now I wish I wasn't," Trask was laughing, but stopped when he saw his captain's angered expression.
+"Yeah, but now I wish I wasn't," Trask laughed, but stopped when he saw his captain's angered expression.
 "Sorry, sir...
 I could sneak out, though.
-You could order me in front of him to send a message out, and that will give me an excuse to sneak around back and hop the fence.
-I can sneak down and stay down there with the Gibberlings, to keep them there.
+You could 'order' me to send a message out, and that will give me an excuse to sneak around back and hop the fence.
+I can sneak down and stay down there with the Gibberlings, to keep them quiet.

 "And if he finds the hole?
 If he finds you in there with them?"